ConnorGoodman/AirQuality-Pi/README.md

 # Air Quality Monitoring System

-This Python script is designed for monitoring air quality and carbon dioxide (CO2) levels using an MH-Z19 sensor and sending the collected data to the Adafruit IO platform.
+This Python script is designed to run on a Raspberry Pi Zero W 2, and is for monitoring air quality and carbon dioxide (CO2) levels using an MH-Z19 sensor and sending the collected data to the Adafruit IO platform.

 ## Prerequisites